TerriaJS/terriajs-indexer/README.md

     - `height: string`
       - Optional
       - Name of the property to be used as `height` of the feature

+    If not provided, we use the latitude, longitude & radius of the leaf tile containing the feature as its position.
+This works, but sometimes we wont be able to zoom close enough to the feature and the highlight will be difficult to spot.

 - `indexes: Record<string, IndexConfig>`
   - Required
   - An object with the property name as the key and an [index